 One of the first things you may notice when you visit a new place is that there are people all around you speaking, yet you don’t understand a word.
-It can be confusing trying to overcome a language barrier.
+Overcoming a language barrier when traveling can be confusing and stressful.

 Maybe you’re picking up a rental car, or maybe you’re taking a taxi or public transportation.
 Or maybe you’re trying to navigate.
 And this can carry on during your trip, not just when you first arrive.